TYPE DESIGN INFORMATION PAGE last updated on Sun Mar 9 23:47:55 EDT 2014

 Tom Wallace's foundry, HiH (est. 2005), was first located in Woodbridge, CT.
 Subsequently, Tom Wallace (b.
 1944) moved from Woodbridge to Naugatuck to Waterbury and finally in 2009 to New Britain, CT.
 His type designs are based on historical letterforms:

 In 1850, these brothers, who had previously worked for Edwin Allen in South Windham, CT, start a wood type manufacturing business in Lebanon, CT, and move to Willimantic, CT, the next year.
-A few years later, they get joiened by stark, and the company is now called Bill, Stark, and Co.
+A few years later, they were joined by Stark, and the company was renamed Bill, Stark, and Co.
 In early 1854, it is renamed again to H. and J. Bill Co., but closes its doors later that year.
 Their equipment gets purchased by William Page in 1856 who will start his own successful wood type company, Page&Bassett.
 [Google] [More] ⦿

 From Westport, CT, Ilene Strizver is the founder of The Type Studio.
 She consults on type, designs type and writes about typography and visual communication.
 She co-designer ITC Vintage (1996) with Holly Goldsmith.
 She was the Director of Typeface Development for International Typeface Corporation (ITC) where she developed more than 300 text and display typefaces with type designers such as Sumner Stone, Erik Spiekermann, Jill Bell, Jim Parkinson, Tim Donaldson, and Phill Grimshaw.
 Her essay on spacing and kerning.
 Essay on rags (ragged lines), orphans (short last lines) and widows.
 She published "Type Rules!
 The designer's guide to professional typography".
 [Google] [MyFonts] [More] ⦿